Understanding Test Scores

 The scales are comprised of a few individual tasks that measure differing aspects of the processing area.
 The student’s performance on the task is measured with a Scaled Score.
 The Average range on Scaled Score is 8-12.

 In summary, scores on the cognitive assessment are actually intended to be a comparison to the general public.
 Think of the scores in terms of ranges.
-First, look at the overall IQ score and determine if that is a valid estimate of his ability.
-Second, look at each of the Scales to see how he performed in the various processing areas.
+First, look at the overall IQ score and determine if that is a valid estimate of his or her ability.
+Second, look at each of the Scales to see how the student performed in the various processing areas.
 Third, look at the individual tasks within the scales.
 Ask your Psychologist for information as to what each of the tasks and scales measure.

 Academic achievement tests measure specific academic skills compared to other children at the same grade or age level.
 They focus on Broad Reading, Writing, Math, and Oral Language skills and also different aspects of the broad areas.
 Within the Reading domain, there will typically be a task measuring comprehension, a task measuring reading fluency, a task measuring site word recognition, and a task measuring decoding.
 Math is typically broken down into computations, fluency, and a task measuring mathematical reasoning.
 Within the Writing domain, there will be a task measuring spelling, writing fluency, and the ability to express oneself through writing.
 The testing occurs in an individualized setting with a test examiner and the student.
 The examiner will help the student stay focused and complete the tasks, but will not provide assistance on test items.